Evergreen Extension

 The Evergreen Extension (previously known as the Evergreen Line) is a 10.9 km extension of the Millennium Line of Metro Vancouver's SkyTrain rapid transit system.
 The extension runs from Lougheed Town Centre in Burnaby to Lafarge Lake–Douglas in Coquitlam and included six new SkyTrain stations and an upgraded existing station (Lougheed Town Centre) on the Millennium Line.
 It began operations on December 2, 2016.

 Since the extension opened, the Millennium Line has operated between VCC–Clark and Lafarge Lake–Douglas.
-In 2012, the extension was expected to serve 70,000 passengers per day by 2021.
+In 2012, the Evergreen extension was expected to see 50,000 riders daily in its first year of operation, rising to 70,000 passengers per day by 2021.
+Actual usage, however, has consistently been lower than this, with 30,000 trips taken on an average weekday in January 2017, rising to almost 40,000 trips per day in 2019, before usage dropped sharply as a result of the COVID-19 pandemic.

 History

 A rapid transit extension to Coquitlam was intended to be phase 2 of the new Millennium Line that was completed in 2002.
 As the costs of the project rose, however, plans to extend the line into Coquitlam were cancelled, though not before a third incomplete concrete platform on the westbound side of the Lougheed Town Centre station was built, with a spur of tracks for a potential extension.

 After completion of the Millennium Line, TransLink undertook several studies regarding the fate of the extension, considering a variety of possible options, including a diesel multiple unit-based railway, a light rail transit line, a new SkyTrain line, and an express bus service.
 In September 2002, the 97 B-Line express bus service was launched.
 In 2004, it was decided that a light rail line was the best option, as it would better blend in with the neighbourhood, cost less, better fit ridership patterns, and not compete with customers from the existing West Coast Express.

 Detailed design began in October 2006, when the TransLink Board approved the Evergreen Light Rail Transit (LRT) project definition phase.
 Despite a series of public consultations held during this period, in a community update issued May 2007, TransLink summarized the state of the project as follows:

 This statement prompted local news agencies to assume TransLink had shelved the project.
 TransLink responded by issuing a subsequent statement on July 19: "The Light Rail Transit system for the Northeast Sector is the number one rapid transit priority for TransLink", TransLink Chair Malcolm Brodie said.
 "We have defined the project, and now we are waiting for funding to be confirmed from senior levels of government."